Earlier Referral Allows You to Remain in Control of Your Patient’s Treatment Options

 - Research published in the Journal of Pain and Symptom Management found that Medicare beneficiaries who opted for end-of-life hospice care lived, on average 29 days longer than similar patients who did not take advantage of hospice.(Journal of Pain and Symptom Management 2007)

-- Provide your patients and families who are coping with a life-limiting illness ample time to deal with issues such as: business decisions, advanced care planning, estates and wills, funeral arrangements, etc.
+- Provides the patients and families who are coping with a life-limiting illness ample time to deal with issues such as: business decisions, advanced care planning, estates and wills, funeral arrangements, etc.

-- Intensive pain and symptom management that eliminates or reduces unnecessary hospitalizations/ER visits
+- Hospice services provides intensive pain and symptom management that eliminates or reduces unnecessary hospitalizations/ER visits

 Did You Know?